Downtown Tyler, Texas Attractions, Restaurants and Events

 |Tapatio's Grill Chicken||Website||TripAdvisor|

 |Taqueria El Lugar||TripAdvisor|

 Since Tyler has no major hotels or motels in the downtown area, visitors might want to book one of the many fine hotel properties along the South Broadway Corridor, only about 5 miles south of downtown.

 The Thomas Hotel, a new boutique hotel, is slated to open in downtown Tyler in the spring of 2022 near Liberty Hall at 109 East Erwin Street.
 Read more at the website of The Thomas Hotel or The Thomas Hotel on Instagram.The downtown area does feature nearby bed & breakfast inns, including those listed below.

 There is always something fun and exciting in downtown Tyler!
 With festivals, art shows, parades and Christmas lights, events are plentiful year round!

 Events such as the Red Dirt BBQ & Music Festival attract thousands of visitors downtown.
-Other events include the Downtown Tyler Music Festival, CityFest, Hit the Bricks, the Tyler Azalea Trails just south of downtown, and Downtown Tyler's Holiday Open House.
+Other events include the Downtown Tyler Music Festival, CityFest, the Tyler Azalea Trails just south of downtown, and Downtown Tyler's Holiday Open House.

 Historical Sites and the Tyler Half Mile of History